glicatap/WQ_SWMP_Synthesis/Data_processing/README.md

 3.  `QAQCdStns_to_QAQCdDaily.R` - for WQ and MET stations, aggregates to daily values as described above.
 4.  `QAQCdDaily_to_csv.R` - generate `.csv` files from the `.RData` files above.
 5.  `QAQCdStns_to_QAQCdMonthly.R` - for WQ, MET, and NUT stations, aggregates to monthly values as described above.
 This script could be run anytime after step 2 above (`compiledStns_to_QAQCdStns.R`).
-6.  `QAQCdMonthly_to_MonthlyByType.R` - not written or run yet!
-Will use monthly files from step 5, and combine all monthly information for each type into a single file.
-Will result in 3 final files: one each for WQ, MET, and NUT.
+6.  `QAQCdMonthly_byType.R` - Using monthly aggregated files from step 5, combines all monthly information for each type (WQ, MET, NUT) into a single file, containing all stations.
+Writes both `.RData` and `.csv` files for each.

 To write out session info from the day of processing, open an R session and run the following code.
 It will open all libraries used and capture the session info in a text file, in the `Data_processing` folder.